grpc/proposal/L50-objc-interceptor.md

 This problem makes it difficult for an interceptor that would like, e.g., to change a protobuf field in the request.
 One solution is to have the interceptor deserialize the message in the interceptor, modify it, serialize it again, then pass it on.
 Such an approach works but is inefficient.

-A possible enhancement to solve this problem is to introduce the concept of serializer to GRPCCall2 interface.
-It can be an object conforming to a serializer interface and passed along with callOptions.
+A possible enhancement to solve this problem is to introduce the concept of *marshaller* to GRPCCall2 interface.
+It can be an object conforming to a marshaller interface and passed along with callOptions.

 ```objectivec